zhampel/zhampel.github.io/_pages/research.md

 The code I designed for the HAWC cosmic ray measurement has been generalized for use beyond the HEP community by myself and another astrophysicist (with some updates from D'Agostini's original version), and is now packaged as [PyUnfold](https://jrbourbeau.github.io/pyunfold/index.html).
-The project was recently accepted in the Journal of Open Source Software [![DOI](http://joss.theoj.org/papers/10.21105/joss.00741/status.svg)](https://doi.org/10.21105/joss.00741) also available on [Zenodo](https://zenodo.org/record/1258211).
+The project was recently published in the Journal of Open Source Software [![DOI](http://joss.theoj.org/papers/10.21105/joss.00741/status.svg)](https://doi.org/10.21105/joss.00741) also available on [Zenodo](https://zenodo.org/record/1258211).